Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “Dynamic context assembly for AI”

-Rather than serving static metadata, platforms assemble task-specific context.
-AI agents receive business definitions, lineage, quality signals, usage patterns, and policy constraints in one response, ensuring accurate and governed behavior.
+Rather than serving static metadata, platforms assemble task-specific context, ensuring AI agents receive business definitions, lineage, quality signals, usage patterns, and policy constraints in one response.

 Active metadata enrichment